 The FAA says it has “streamlined” the approval process that airlines can use for approving on-board personal electronic devices (PEDs), opening the door for individual airlines by the end of the year to approve PEDs for use at all times during a flight.
 Currently the agency requires all electronic devices to be turned off below 10,000 ft., a safety measure put in place to avoid the potential for interference between the devices and the aircraft’s avionics.
 But during an event ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "FAA Approves Gate-To-Gate Use Of Personal Electronic Devices".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "FAA Approves Gate-To-Gate Use Of Personal Electronic Devices".